User Tools

 • Do not overload the elevator.
 No more than six fully equipped firefighters should use an elevator car at once.

-• During an extended attack where elevator function is deemed safe, a firefighter with a portable radio will be assigned as an elevator operator per car in use.
+• During an extended attack where the elevator function is deemed safe, a firefighter should be assigned as an elevator operator for every car in use.

-A full discussion on the use of elevators under “Normal Conditions” and “Emergency Operations” is in Appendix 8 of this procedure.
+In summary, the elevator must be properly cleared and required operational checks performed before ascending.
+A full discussion on the use of elevators under “Normal Conditions” and “Emergency Operations” is in Appendix 10, Elevators of this procedure.

 • 2 Trucks